 Indeed, as the Harvard Business Review puts it, AI should change what you do, not simply how you do it.
 The publication notes that most financial institutions don’t use AI to pursue real digital transformation, but rather instead to pursue “digital incrementalism,” mostly using it to increase automation in order to cut costs.

-One area where banks and credit unions can implement AI technology to make a real and impactful difference in customer experience is payments.
-The HBR piece cites Goldman Sachs’ Marcus, its partnership with Apple Card, and it’s wider connected ecosystem as an example of how AI and digital technology overall can move banks beyond traditional transactions and into the realm of banking-as-a-service.
+One area where banks and credit unions can implement artificial intelligence technology to make a real and impactful difference in customer experience is payments.
+The HBR piece cites Goldman Sachs’ Marcus, its partnership with Apple Card, and its wider connected ecosystem as an example of how AI and digital technology overall can move banks beyond traditional transactions and into the realm of banking-as-a-service.

 Goldman has leveraged modern digital technology to build distribution partnerships with Apple, Amazon, JetBlue and Intuit.
 These are all relationships based on data sharing, intermediated by machine intelligence, a subset of AI.
 “In the case of Amazon,” says HBR, “Marcus provides revolving credit lines to Amazon merchants, governed by data from their e-commerce trading activities.”